ruineto-software-engineer/api-to-do-list/README.md

  ```
 Use this redisTemplate to do all the hashOperations like put, get etc

-## Step2 Create a Dockerfile for spring-boot-app
+## Step 2 Create a Dockerfile for spring-boot-app
 Create a Dockerfile as shown below
  ```
 FROM openjdk